CSHS-CWRA/RavenPy/docs/outputs.md

 # Reading Model Outputs

-ravenpy includes two relatively simples classes that expose Raven outputs as Python objects: `OutputReader` for single simulation outputs, and `EnsembleReader` to aggregate the results of multiple simulations.
+ravenpy includes two relatively simples classes that expose Raven outputs as Python objects: `OutputReader` for single simulation outputs, and `EnsembleReader` to aggregate the results of multiple simulations as would be done in ensemble streamflow forecasting, for example.

 (output_reader)=
 ## Accessing simulation results with `OutputReader`
 Each Raven simulation creates output files in a directory.
 These outputs can be exposed as Python objects using the `ravenpy.OutputReader` class. `OutputReader` takes a `run_name` and `path` arguments, and returns an object with a number of read-only properties:
 - `files`: dictionary of file path keyed by input kind;
-- `solution`: dictionary with final model states for HRUs and sub-basins and end date;
+- `solution`: dictionary with final model states for HRUs and sub-basins, as well as end date;
 - `diagnostics`: dictionary storing the values of evaluation metrics;
 - `hydrograph`: `xr.Dataset` of the simulated hydrograph;
 - `storage`: `xr.Dataset` of the simulated storage variables;